 Expectations for Aim 1:

-As previous studies had begun to assess this system which revealed differential export of specific miRNAs, it is expected that upon a more comprehensive assessment that more miRNAs will be found to exert this activity given the change in lipid raft composition by cavin-1 and CAV1 manipulation.
-Additionally, there is likely to be some miRNAs that change in response to cavin-1, but are a product of non-selective export seen by a proportional increase/decrease to the cell levels(Inder et al. 2014).
+As previous studies had begun to assess this system which revealed differential export of specific miRNAs, including miR-148a, it is expected that upon a more comprehensive assessment that more miRNAs will be found to exert this activity given the change in lipid raft composition by cavin-1 and CAV1 manipulation.
+Additionally, there is likely to be some miRNAs that change in response to cavin-1, but are a product of non-selective export seen by a proportional increase/decrease to the cell levels, such as the miR-125a found in previous studies((Inder et al. 2014).
 These miRNAs may be used as a control as these will should not bind to the miRNA escort protein.

 Aim 2: Identifying candidate miRNA escort proteins.

 Analysing the differentially exported miRNAs, from aim 1, based on common binding partners can reveal the escort proteins that are mediating export.
 This section will identify proteins that are present in the lipid raft fraction and EVs that possess RNA-binding abilities.
-This will utilize bioinformatics to analyse prior proteomic data of lipid raft fractions, EVs, total secretome and total plasma membrane, with RNA-binding motif assessment.
+This aim will be realised by bioinformatics analysis of a published proteomic dataset with RNA-binding motif assessment.

 Identify correlated proteins with RNA-binding ability:

-(Inder et al. 2012)A non-ionic detergent, Triton-X100, was used to segregate the detergent-resistant lipid raft from the remaining lipid membrane.
-Additionally, the EVs were extracted from extracellular serum.
-All fractions were analysed by liquid chromatography tandem mass spectrometry to identify proteins as published(Inder et al. 2012).
+Subcellular fractions were analysed by liquid chromatography tandem mass spectrometry to identify proteins as published(Inder et al. 2012).
 This method was completed on PC3 GFP and PC3 cavin-1 cell lines and compared to assess FC of proteins between these conditions, complete with statistical analyses.
+A non-ionic detergent, Triton-X100, was used to segregate the detergent-resistant lipid raft from the remaining lipid membrane.
+Additionally, the EVs were collected from conditioned media.
+Total membrane fraction was prepared by ultracentrifugation of a cellular homogenate which had the nuclei removed (Inder et al. 2012)by low-speed centrifugation.

 As escort proteins should bind to the miRNA and sequester them into the forming EVs, it would be expected to be more abundant in the EV fraction when the miRNAs are present.
 Proteins that are enriched in the EV, based on FC, corresponding to a higher miRNA abundance will be assessed for RNA-binding ability.
 Performing a gene ontology assessment for molecular function, using GeneGo, will reveal the molecular properties relating to these proteins, such as RNA-binding ability.
-Furthermore, enquiring into their enrichment within the lipid rafts, compared to plasma membrane, confirms the importance of the lipid raft composition in this process.
-Hereby, proteins that correlate to miRNA abundance, possess RNA-binding abilities and associate with the lipid rafts will be chosen as candidates for miRNA escort proteins.
+Furthermore, enquiring into their enrichment within the lipid rafts, compared to total membrane, confirms the importance of the lipid raft composition in this process.
+Hereby, proteins that correlate to miRNA abundance, possess RNA-binding abilities and associate with the lipid rafts will be chosen as candidates for miRNA escort proteins (Figure 4).

 Motif discovery of selectively exported miRNAs: